OAuth-Apis/apis/README.md

     cd apis-authorization-server-war
     mvn jetty:run

-The authorization-server-war application is capable of authenticating Resource Owners and granting and validating Access Tokens (and optional Refresh Tokens) on behalf of Resource Servers that are receiving resource calls from a Client app.
+The authorization-server-war application is capable of authenticating Resource Owners (e.g. users) and granting and validating Access Tokens (and optional Refresh Tokens) on behalf of Resource Servers that are receiving resource calls from a Client app.
 It also offers a JavaScript application to manage Resource Servers and Client application instances.

 ### Run Example Resource Server (war & standalone modus)